 Executive Vice President and General Counsel

 Laura Stein was named executive vice president – general counsel of The Clorox Company in February 2015 and added responsibility for corporate affairs in February 2016.
 She began overseeing worldwide legal, ethics and compliance, corporate secretary, corporate communications, crisis management, risk management, and internal audit matters in 2005 as senior vice president – general counsel and corporate secretary.
-Stein serves on the Clorox executive committee, chairs the Clorox women’s employee resource group, and co-sponsors the company’s social responsibility and enterprise risk management programs, among other responsibilities.
+Stein serves on the Clorox executive committee and co-sponsors the company’s social responsibility and enterprise risk management programs, among other responsibilities.
 She also works closely with Clorox’s board of directors on governance matters.

 Previously, Stein was senior vice president – general counsel of the H.J.
 Heinz Company, a member of the Heinz senior management committee, a director of the H.J.
 Heinz Company Foundation and president of the Heinz women’s group, among other responsibilities.
 Before her tenure at Heinz, she served as an assistant general counsel – regulatory affairs at Clorox and a corporate lawyer with Morrison & Foerster in San Francisco and Hong Kong.